Skip to main content

 Q2.
 Did the useful and useless prefetches vary between the L1 prefetching vs L2 prefetching?

 Task 2.
-Baseline strided prefetcher
+Baseline Strided Prefetcher

 Check yourself